gvwilson/thirdbit/src/fiction/leaderboard/index.md

 filling time while my minidrone scanned the painting.
 Guo's story was typical:
-graft, bribes, fingers in too many pies, so tangled that even his agents couldn't keep track of it.
+graft, bribes, fingers in too many pies, so tangled that his agents couldn't keep track of it.
-Or maybe he'd been so worried about surveillance that he tried to juggle it all in his head.
+Or maybe he'd been so worried about surveillance that he had tried to juggle it all in his head.

 The drone chimed softly.
 I plucked it out of the air and weighed it in my hand as I gave the Turner one last look.
-Twenty terabytes wasn't archival quality, but it would be good enough to train the agent that was in turn training me how to create miracles like this.
+Twenty terabytes wasn't archival quality, but it would be good enough to train the agent that was in turn training me to create miracles like this.
 I put the drone in my pocket and went to find Bench and her client.

 Chibundu "Zeebop" Unigwe,